Bookbinding

 Detail

-A series of fifteen volumes of Théâtre contemporain illustré, a journal specializing in 19th-century theater, showed advanced degradation, indicative of its intensive use.
+A series of fifteen volumes of the Théâtre contemporain illustré, a journal specialising in 19th-century theatre, showed advanced degradation, indicative of its intensive use.
 No specific provenance or ownership marks were noted.

-Due to its open access, it was decided to create new durable bindings in full mixed canvas, equipped with leather labels indicating titles and volumes.
+Due to their unrestricted access, it was decided to create new durable bindings in full mixed canvas and spine labels made of leather labels for the titles and volume numbers.